csh970605/csh970605.github.io/_posts/2024-04-16-Kalman_Filter.md

 # Kalman Filter

-The Kalman Filter is **[estimator](https://csh970605.github.io/posts/Kalman_Filter/#estimator)** that uses the state-space equation of the system and is an optimal data processing algorithm with a recursive structure.
+The Kalman Filter is an **[MMSE estimator](https://csh970605.github.io/posts/MMSE_Estimator/)** that uses the state-space equation of the system and is an optimal data processing algorithm with a recursive structure.
 Initially, Kalman Filters could only be used in linear systems, but a method that could be applied to nonlinear systems was devised later.<br>
 A basic Kalman Filter looks like this:

 <center>